 Watch here for major snow and ice condition updates for Nanaimo and follow us on Twitter and Facebook (CityofNanaimo) for news on the latest clearing activity, road conditions and other alerts.
 For non-emergency snow and ice problems, call our Public Works department at 250-758-5222.

 We get it.
 It's really frustrating to be trapped at home during or following a snowfall.
-With more than 1500 lane km of City streets, there's a lot to keep clear when it snows.
-We use a three-tier priority system as we send our City plows out to clear Nanaimo's roads:
+With more than 1,500 lane km of City streets, there's a lot to keep clear when it snows.
+We use a three-tier priority system when we send our City plows out to clear Nanaimo's roads:

 - Priority 1 routes: Emergency routes and all major roads

 - Priority 3 routes: Residential culs-de-sac and dead ends

 This system sets emergency routes, key transit routes and main arterial roads as a priority to keep our City moving.
 Then we "plow" on to secondary roads within residential areas, and finally remaining roads, culs-de-sac and other dead-end streets. * Please note: as long as it is snowing, crews will be focused on keeping Priority 1, followed by Priority 2 routes clear.
 This means it could take upwards of 96 hours or more for crews to start clearing residential areas, especially Priority 3 routes.

 As well as street plowing, the City also maintains public access to City facilities by clearing sidewalks, parking lots, bridges, the Waterfront Walkway and the E&N trail.